ElevenLabs Credits, Explained: 826-915 Credits per Finished Minute

 How many credits is a minute of audio?

-Worked examples at that rate: a 60-second YouTube short costs ~835 credits a take.
-A 10-minute video essay costs ~8,350.
+Worked examples: a 60-second YouTube short costs 826-915 credits a take, by voice.
+A 10-minute video essay costs roughly 8,700 at the 871 mean.
 A 30-minute podcast episode (roughly 27,000 characters of script) costs ~27,000 credits a take — which is why the episode math in our podcasts bench treats Creator as a 4-to-5-episodes-a-month plan, not unlimited.

 | Format | Script size | Credits per take | Fits in |